graphql/graphql-wg/rfcs/OptInFeatures.md

 ### Validation

-Similarly to [deprecation](https://spec.graphql.org/draft/#sel-FAHnBZNCAACCwDqvK), the `@optIn` directive must not appear on required (non-null without a default) arguments or input object field definitions.
+Similarly to [deprecation](https://spec.graphql.org/draft/#sel-FAHnBZNCAACCwDqvK), the `@requiresOptIn` directive must not appear on required (non-null without a default) arguments or input object field definitions.

-In other words, `@optIn`  arguments or input fields, must be either nullable or have a default value.
+In other words, `@requiresOptIn`  arguments or input fields, must be either nullable or have a default value.

 ## 🗳️ Alternate solutions